Educational Explainer

 This is the single most-misrepresented part of the online-ketamine market, so it's worth being precise.
 Esketamine (Spravato) is the only ketamine-derived product the FDA has approved for any psychiatric indication: treatment-resistant depression in adults, and depressive symptoms in adults with major depressive disorder who have acute suicidal ideation.
 Spravato is delivered as a nasal spray in a certified clinic under a Risk Evaluation and Mitigation Strategy (REMS) program that requires in-person observation after each dose.

-Racemic ketamine — the form most online clinics use — is FDA-approved as an anesthetic, but **its use for depression, anxiety, PTSD, or any other psychiatric condition is off-label.** That doesn't make it illegal for a licensed prescriber to prescribe, but it does mean the FDA has not reviewed it for that purpose, and clinics offering it cannot legally claim it is FDA-approved for mental-health care.
+Racemic ketamine, the form most online clinics use, is FDA-approved as an anesthetic, but its use for depression, anxiety, PTSD, or any other psychiatric condition is off-label.
+That doesn't make it illegal for a licensed prescriber to prescribe.
+It does mean the FDA has not reviewed it for that purpose, and clinics offering it cannot legally claim it is FDA-approved for mental-health care.

 What the evidence actually shows

-The strongest evidence base is for **IV ketamine and intranasal esketamine in adults with treatment-resistant depression** — generally defined as a major depressive episode that has not responded to two or more adequate trials of standard antidepressants.
-The National Institute of Mental Health summarises the research this way: a single dose of IV ketamine can produce a rapid antidepressant effect within hours in some patients, and esketamine has shown similar effects in randomised trials supporting its FDA approval.
+The strongest evidence base is for IV ketamine and intranasal esketamine in adults with treatment-resistant depression, generally defined as a major depressive episode that has not responded to two or more adequate trials of standard antidepressants.
+The National Institute of Mental Health summarizes the research this way: a single dose of IV ketamine can produce a rapid antidepressant effect within hours in some patients, and esketamine has shown similar effects in the randomized trials supporting its FDA approval.

 Two important caveats.
-First, the effect is often **short-lived**: many patients relapse within days to weeks without repeated dosing, which is why Spravato's label calls for an induction phase followed by ongoing maintenance treatment.
-Second, **long-term safety data are limited.** Most randomised trials run for weeks, not years, so the long-run effects of repeated ketamine exposure on cognition, urinary tract health, and dependence risk are not well characterised.
+First, the effect is often short-lived.
+Many patients relapse within days to weeks without repeated dosing, which is why Spravato's label calls for an induction phase followed by ongoing maintenance treatment.
+Second, long-term safety data are limited.
+Most randomized trials run for weeks, not years, so the long-run effects of repeated ketamine exposure on cognition, urinary tract health, and dependence risk are not well characterized.

 Evidence for at-home oral ketamine for psychiatric use is substantially weaker than the evidence for clinic-administered IV ketamine or esketamine.
 The bioavailability is different, dosing is harder to control, and the studies that exist are mostly small open-label series from the same clinics that sell the service.